Facebook is by far the most popular social media platform used by dental offices to promote their practices. But are you making the most of it?

 Once you get good at creating visual content, then adding an Instagram account to use along with Facebook can be an easy way to expand your audience.
 Instagram is dedicated to showing and sharing photos and videos so it is a great platform to show the fun side of your practice or share “seeing is believing” kind of stuff like cosmetic makeovers.

-Facebook is all about engagement, so you want to be friendly and casual when writing your posts.
+Facebook for dentists is all about engagement, so you want to be friendly and casual when writing your posts.
 Anything that sounds more like a speech than a conversation won’t feel inviting for people to jump in on to participate.
 Ask questions and request opinions to get the ball rolling.

 When someone comments on your content, don’t miss the opportunity to engage with them.
 Thank them for compliments.
 Answer their questions.
 Offer to discuss their concerns.
 The worst thing you can do is simply ignore a negative comment.
 Try to move the conversation offline, but don’t pretend it doesn’t exist or isn’t worth responding to.